Student Loans Know the Ins and Outs Before Refinancing

-Harvard University recently invited me to talk with some students about their personal financial planning.
+Harvard College recently invited me to talk with some students about their personal financial planning.
 During those meetings, I learned that students have a combination of government and private student loans.

 I wasn’t able to offer them much guidance, as I didn’t know a lot about the student loan re-payment process.
 So, I figured, if I’m ever invited back, I’d better read up on how this $1.23 trillion of student loans is going to get paid.

 The federal government allows students to combine their government student loans.
 This provides the student with one monthly payment.
 But their interest rates remain the same, so the total amounts paid back also remain the same.

 To pay less back, the interest rate on the new loan must be lower than what students are paying on their current loans.
 Only a private lender allows students to combine their government and private loans into a new loan with a new interest rate.

 The new rate is based on the student’s credit history, salary, and earnings potential.
 So even with today’s record low interest rates there is no guarantee that the refinancing rate will be lower than the student’s current one.

 Government loans provide protections, as well as forgiveness options, that private loans don’t:

 - Income-driven Plans.
 For example, the government offers four types of plans that allow borrowers with government student loans to cap their monthly payments to a percentage of their discretionary income.
 Usually no more than 10% to 20% of their discretionary income is required for payments.

 - If you fall on severe financial hardship, postponing your payments through deferment or forbearance can help.
 However, if you refinance, you may have limited options for payment postponement.

 - Loan forgiveness.
 Borrowers who work for an eligible employer can get a certain percentage of their federal loans forgiven.